Kevin Morby: Personal life

 In 2017, Morby moved from Los Angeles to Overland Park, Kansas, near where he grew up.
-He is in a relationship with Katie Crutchfield (of the band Waxahatchee).
+He has been in a relationship with fellow singer-songwriter Katie Crutchfield, of the band Waxahatchee, since 2017.
 Together they have covered songs by Jason Molina, Bob Dylan, The Velvet Underground, Everclear, and the Fray.
+On April 13, 2026, during her concert with MJ Lenderman at the Atlanta Symphony Hall, Crutchfield announced that she and Morby were expecting their first child together.
+The baby, a son, was born on July 21, 2026.